Closed until Saturday, Schedule a callback

 What are the main types of equity release and how do they work?

-There are two key types of equity release available to homeowners.
+There are two types of equity release available to homeowners aged 55 or over.
 Here's how they work:

 Lifetime mortgages

-Here, a lifetime mortgage is taken out on the property that's your main residence, while you keep full ownership of it.
+A lifetime mortgage is a loan secured against your home and you keep full ownership without having to move.
 The funds are provided to you via a lump sum or smaller, regular withdrawals following an initial release.
-When the final borrower dies or goes into care, the house is sold to repay the plan.
+When the last remaining borrower dies or goes into care, the house is typically sold to repay the plan.
+With a lifetime mortgage, there are two ways of receiving the money:

 Home reversion

-This involves selling part or all of your home to the provider.
-You no longer own part or all of the property, and you'll need to insure and maintain it.
+This involves selling part or all of your home to a reversion company.
+You no longer legally own the property, and you'll need to insure and maintain it.
 In return, you get a lump sum.
-You can also ring-fence part of the future value of the property - say, for inheritance.
+If you don’t sell all of your property, you can also ring-fence part of the future value of the property - say, for inheritance.

 Step by step, how does equity release work?